 GTAV_root/update/update.rpf.
 You can change from your old modded version to the new updated versions.

 - The new “dlclist.xml” probably has a new entry, so take care of copy-pasting your modded “dlclist.xml”.

 - “gameconfig.xml” is very version-dependent.
 If you use add-on mods, it’s very likely you’ll need to wait for a new updated “gameconfig.xml” that supports add-ons.

 - Some replacement mods might not work after updating.
 In this case, the new update package overwrites old changes.
 (Rockstar sometimes fixes old models)

 In case You have Script Mods:

 Most scripts rely on ScriptHookV and just use natives.
 These will work after ScriptHookV gets updated for the new update, and won’t need updating themselves.

 ScriptHookVDotNet uses offsets for peds and vehicles, so it’s wise to wait until ScriptHookVDotNet gets an update to support the new update.
 Most ScriptHookVDotNet scripts don’t need updating themselves.

 If a script crashes after an update, just disable it and keep an eye on the mod page.
 The author might update the script in the coming hours/days/weeks/months/years.

 Tada!!
 Now you can use mods on Grand Theft Auto V easily.
 You have done all processes to enjoy any GTA 5 Mod in your game.
-Now you can use the different type of resource mods as well as script mods.
-Now you can choose the best GTA 5 Mods and play like a pro.
+Now you can use the different types of resource mods as well as script mods.
+Now you can choose the best GTA 5 mods and play like a pro.